lpassamano/gradebook/notes.md

 4. fix tests to all pass

 5. add creation of roles to environment file and change it to find_by name for all role id methods

+Role.student_id
+Role.instructor_id